For Pinterest pins to work they are best to be vertical pins as they stand out. This blog is about creating vertical size Pinterest pins.

 735px X 1102px says Canva. or 1000px by 1500px says Pinterest.
 Basically a 2:3 aspect ratio.https://business.pinterest.com/en/creative-best-practices

-I use Canva as it’s easy and pretty staright forward to use.https://www.canva.com/ In order to use Canva you to sign up to set up an account.
-Either by using an email, google mail or facebook account.
-There are options to use canva either on the desktop or mobile app.
-Below is the screen snapshot on the Pinterest designs I have created on Canva.
+I use Canva as it’s easy and pretty straightforward to use.https://www.canva.com/ In order to use Canva you to sign up to set up an account.
+Either by using an email, google mail or Facebook account.
+There are options to use Canva either on the desktop or mobile app.
+Below is the screen snapshot of the Pinterest designs I have created on Canva.

 If you post this vertical Pinterest pin onto a blog it does take up a bit of room on the blog.
-As a result it can awhile for your blog to load as well.
+As a result, it can take a while for your blog to load as well.
 Something to consider.

 However one couldn’t embed if one is blogging on wordpress.com.
-However by having a blog hosted by wordpress.com, the share pinterest buttons are all preset on your blog and pictures.
-In which this means that any images of sizes can be saved on Pinterest.
+However, by having a blog hosted by wordpress.com, the share Pinterest buttons are all present on your blog and pictures.
+In this means that any images of sizes can be saved on Pinterest.

-For those on self hosted blogs on wordpress one can embed the vertical pins onto the blog.
-This good for popular pins.
-I will do a detail write up on how to embed a pin onto a blog.
+For those on self-hosted blogs on WordPress, one can embed the vertical pins onto the blog.
+This is good for popular pins.
+I will do a detailed write up on how to embed a pin onto a blog.